 After “accidentally” landing a fantastic job with a well known and respected Pet Sitting Company in Northern Virginia, I was able to explore and learn everything about the profession from the Best in the Business, and I had the epiphany: I love this job!
 And I’m pretty good at it.
 And my life was forever changed.

 I have had a strong connection and compassion for animals since I was a young child and I have been blessed with many dogs, cats, rabbits, guinea pig, hamster, ferret, horses and even 2 very rambunctious mini horses.
 I worked as a vet assistant for a Veterinary Hospital back in the 80’s while I was attending George Mason University and learned a great deal about the health, illnesses and care for pets.
 I have volunteered with several animal rescues in Virginia and Pennsylvania and some of my greatest memories was seeing the transformation in the pets that were adopted by loving families.

-I currently share my home with Brie, my elderly German Shepherd, Buddy my silly Golden Retriever and mascot for Caring 4 Paws and Mochi, my lion head rabbit.
+I currently share my home with Freckles, my English Springer and Buddy, my silly Golden Retriever and mascot for Caring 4 Paws.
 When I need a stress release I spend time with my beautiful horse Mask, whom I have raised since a baby.